AndrewEffendi/Packet-Sniffer/README.md

 ### Start The packet sniffer
 - press the green `Start Sniffing` button

+### View Packet Details
+- after the sniffer starts running, we can click on any row to show more detail of the packets

 ### Stop The packet sniffer
 - press the red `Stop Sniffing` button